notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 End of assembler dump.
 ```

-The address of the user's `main` function gets loaded into the `rax` register for the `call` instruction.
+The address of the `main` function gets loaded into the `rax` register for the `call` instruction.
 Set a breakpoint at this instruction and continue execution.

 ```
 (gdb) info reg $rsi